romkatv/powerlevel10k/README.md

 also specify which method you would like it to use.
 The methods available are dig using opendns, curl, or wget.
 The host used for wget and curl is http://ident.me by default but can be set to another host if you prefer.

+If you activate a VPN, the icon for this segment will change to the defined VPN icon.

 The public_ip segment will attempt to update your public IP address every 5 minutes by default(also configurable by the user).
 If you lose connection your cached IP address will be displayed until